ztyyLV/web-twain-docs/indepth/features/buffer.md

 # Buffer Management

-Dynamic Web TWAIN collects all the input files and stores them in a buffer.
+When using Dynamic Web TWAIN scanner module on desktop, it collects all the input files and stores them in a buffer.
 This section of the guide will explore the different aspects of the buffer, including its features and abilities as well as its limits.
-First, let's explore the limits of the buffer and how to use the local cache:
+First, let's explore the limits of the buffer and how to use the local cache.

 ## Memory Limits